 The carrying amounts of CBIZ's cash and cash equivalents, accounts receivable and accounts payable approximate fair value because of the short maturity of these instruments.
 The carrying value of bank debt approximates fair value, as the interest rate on the bank debt is variable and approximates current market rates.
 The fair value of CBIZ's convertible senior subordinated notes is based upon quoted market prices.
 These convertible senior subordinated notes have fixed interest rates and conversion features which are based upon the market value of CBIZ's common stock.
-Therefore, the fair value of the convertible senior subordinated notes will fluctuate as market rates of interest and the market value of CBIZ's common stock fluctuate.
+Therefore, the fair value of the convertible senior subordinated notes and the market value of CBIZ's common stock fluctuate.